 - 1. To be considered the remaining member of the family, the person(s) remaining must meet all eligibility requirements. - 2.
-Remaining family members age eighteen (18) years or older will be held responsible for arrearages incurred by the former head, co-head, or spouse.
-PHCD will not hold remaining family members (other than the head, co-head, or spouse) responsible for any portion of the arrearage incurred before the remaining member attained age eighteen (18). - 3.
-Remaining family members under age eighteen (18) shall not be held responsible for the rent arrearages incurred by the former head of household. - 4.
+Remaining family members age 18 years or older will be held responsible for arrearages incurred by the former head, co-head, or spouse.
+PHCD will not hold remaining family members (other than the head, co-head, or spouse) responsible for any portion of the arrearage incurred before the remaining member attained age 18. - 3.
+Remaining family members under age 18 shall not be held responsible for the rent arrearages incurred by the former head of household. - 4.
 A live-in aide or foster child/adult, by definition, is not a member of the family and will not be qualified for continued occupancy as a remaining family member. - 5.
-In order for a minor child(ren) to continue to receive assistance as a remaining member(s), one of the following must occur: - i.
-The court has awarded emancipated minor status to the minor; - PHCD has verified that social services and/or the juvenile court has arranged for another adult to be brought into the assisted unit to care for the child(ren); or - iii.
-PHCD may allow for another adult to be a temporary head of household until such time as legal guardianship is granted or a minor, at least 17 years of age, is emancipated or reaches age 18.

-iv.
-A certification will be conducted and appropriate changes to the voucher size may be made at that time.
+In order for (a) minor child(ren) to continue to receive assistance as (a) remaining member(s), one of the following must occur: - a.
+The court has awarded emancipated minor status to the minor; - b.
+PHCD has verified that social services and/or the juvenile court has arranged for another adult to be brought into the assisted unit to care for the child(ren): or - c.
+PHCD may allow for another adult to be a temporary head of household until such time as legal guardianship is granted or a minor, at least 17 years of age, is emancipated or reaches age 18. - d.
+A certification will be conducted and appropriate changes to the bedroom size may be made at that time.